Kasy256/Kasy256/README.md

 # 👋 Hi, I’m **Kasy Jonan Agaba**
-Founder of **FLiiTS**, an innovative car-sharing platform transforming transportation across Africa! 🚗💡
+Founder of **FLYTS**, an innovative car-sharing platform transforming transportation across Africa! 🚗💡

 ## About Me
 I’m passionate about building scalable **tech solutions** that leverage cutting-edge technologies, from **AI and cloud computing** to **data analytics**.
 As a **founder** and a developer, I’m focused on solving real-world challenges through technology and innovation.